 12-14 regular or wide mouth pint jars (or 7 quart jars) with rings and fresh (unused) lids

-Bring beans to a boil for two minutes,remove from heat and let sit for one hour.
-Drain.
+Bring beans to a boil for two minutes,then remove from heat and let sit for one hour before draining.

 As an optional step, you can add 1/4 cup of white vinegar to the water to eliminate the cloudiness that mineral deposits can leave on your jars, rings, and lids.
 It’s not detrimental to the safety of your food, but in the end, your jars look nicer on the shelf.

-Since we don’t need to sterilize our jars for pinto beans, simply put the jars into the boiling water, wait 2-3 minutes for the jars to heat enough to be able to handle the hot beans and liquid.
-Skipping this step could stress the glass and cause jars to break while filling.
+The jars need to be heated enough to be able to handle the hot beans and liquid.
+Skipping this step is a big canning mistake and can stress the glass and cause jars to break while filling.